 Very good Hitchcock, based on Daphne du Maurier’s fable of avian terrorism.
 So-so performance by Tippi Hedren mars an otherwise classy film with fine performances from Rod Taylor, Suzanne Pleshette, and Jessica Tandy.

-View Birds, The »Notting Hill
+View Birds, The »Movie Recommendations

 Bright romantic comedy about a movie star who may or may not be falling for an ordinary bloke.
 While Hugh Grant and Julia Roberts are good, the one you’ll remember is Rhys Ifans as Hugh’s uninhibited and totally winning housemate.
 Warm story handled deftly by all, with a great soundtrack.